MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-setup-resources.md

 ---
-title: Set Up Resource Costs, Prices, and Capacity| Microsoft Docs
+title: Set Up Project Resource Costs, Prices, and Capacity
 description: To use resources and facilitate project management, you specify costs and prices for individual resources or resource groups, and set the resource capacity.
-services: project-madeira
-documentationcenter: ''
 author: SorenGP

 ms.service: dynamics365-business-central